ipython/ipython/docs/source/interactive/notebook.rst

-Since the similarity in names can lead to some confusion, in this documentation we will  use capitalization of the word "notebook" to distinguish the *N*otebook app and *n*otebook documents, thinking of the Notebook app as being a proper noun.
+Since the similarity in names can lead to some confusion, in this documentation we will  use capitalization of the word "notebook" to distinguish the Notebook app and notebook documents, thinking of the Notebook app as being a proper noun.
 We will also always refer to the "Notebook app" when we are referring to the browser-based interface, and usually to "notebook documents", instead of "notebooks", for added